KOD1S/STATOR_MB_Conditioning/README.md

 6. Copy and edit the file (in this repo) 'calcHOIsWithinMB_InteractionsOnly.py' with filepaths of trainingData & MCMCgraph, and the gene names you wish to condition on 1.

-7. Run this 'calcHOIsWithinMB_InteractionsOnly.py' in the containerised environment shell you initialised in step 5.
+7. Run 'calcHOIsWithinMB_InteractionsOnly.py' in the containerised environment shell you initialised in step 5.
    This will generate .npy files containing all estimated interactions.

-9. Copy and edit the file (in this repo)
+9. Copy and edit the file (in this repo) 'createHOIsummaries_DTuplesOnly.py' with filepaths of the 3, 4 and 5 point interaction .npy files and an output file identifier.

-10.

-5. In the same environment used to run STATOR (with singularity module loaded), run the file This will output a set of .npy files containing the interactions to the folder the file was run from.
+10. Run 'createHOIsummaries_DTuplesOnly.py' in the containerised environment shell, which will generate all dtuples.
+This script will not output any plots.